-Certification by the head of household is normally sufficient verification.
-If the MHA has reasonable doubts about a marital relationship, the MHA will require the family to document the marriage with a marriage certificate or other documentation to verify that the couple is married.
+The MHA will require the family to document the marriage with a marriage certificate or other documentation to verify that the couple is married.

 In the case of a common law marriage, the couple must demonstrate that they hold themselves to be married (e.g., by telling the community they are married, calling each other husband and wife, using the same last name, filing joint income tax returns).